-Alzheimer's is not normal aging.
-It's a disease of the brain that causes problem with memory, thinking and behavior.
+Understanding Alzheimer's and Dementia: Alzheimer's is not normal aging.
+It's a disease of the brain that causes problems with memory, thinking and behavior.
 Learn about the impact of Alzheimer’s, the difference between Alzheimer’s and dementia, Alzheimer’s disease stages and risk factors, current research and treatments available to address some symptoms, and Alzheimer’s Association resources.

 Additional Online Resources